Chimpanzees from Bili Forest

 - Arboreal -the monkeys from this group climb high in the crowns of trees to avoid ground predators, but are susceptible to the attacks of local hunters shooting them with poisoned arrows.
 They are not the ones referred to as “lion killers”.

 - Terrestrial – they rarely climb trees, are larger and darker than the arboreal group, are not being shot with poisoned arrows.
 This group is referred to as “lion killers”.

 In 1996, a Swiss photographer, Karl Amman, visited the North Congo region in search of a gorilla.
-Instead, he found a chimpanzee-like skull, but with a shape (fold of the eyebrow) closely resembling the one of the gorillas.
+Instead, he found a chimpanzee-like skull, but with a shape (the fold of the eyebrow) closely resembling one of the gorillas.
 This fascinated seeker set cameras and video cameras there so that he would soon see monkeys resembling huge chimpanzees.
 Their feces were three times as large as those of chimpanzees, and footprints were much larger than those of gorillas.